yuurierusan/Mine_Sweeper/README.md

 ### **_Description_**

 #### This project features a clone of the classic game Minesweeper.
-Mine sweeper is a logic-based computer game played with the task of locating a predetermined number of randomly-placed "mines" in as little time as possible.
+Mine sweeper is a logic-based computer game played with the task of locating a predetermined number of randomly-placed "mines".
 You click on squares & try to avoid squares with mines.

 ---